 -

-Follow the 20-20-20 rule (every 20 minutes, look 20 seconds away at a distance of 20 meters).
+follow the 20-20-20 rule (every 20 minutes, look 20 feet away for 20 seconds)

 -

-Ensure you get 7–8 hours of sleep per night.
+ensure you get 7–8 hours of sleep per night

 -